 A fractional success can also be used to lock on to a target and identify it.
 One target can be locked onto for each fractional success.
-To use the Artillery Operation skill to hit a target, the character can get targeting information from a sensor lock.

 Distance

 Distance also plays a role in sensor detection.
 Longer ranges have penalties to the operator's Sensor, ECM and ECCM skill.